coryasilva/finance/README.md

 [![Master Branch Build Status](https://img.shields.io/travis/coryasilva/finance/master.svg?style=flat-square&label=master)](https://travis-ci.org/coryasilva/finance)

-The repository contains common financial functions that will hopefully be contributed too.
-This is a CFML code that conforms to [Coldbox's](https://www.ortussolutions.com/products/coldbox) module format.
+The repository contains common financial functions that will hopefully be contributed too and reviewed.
+This is a CFML code is setup as a
+[Coldbox's](https://www.ortussolutions.com/products/coldbox) module.
+The actual working code is in `models/finance.cfc` file.

 ## Common financial functions